Attorney Accreditation; Acts Requiring Accreditation

 Question: Would you provide a list of CLE providers?

-Response: We may possibly begin compiling a list of providers based upon the information included in the annual certifications that we receive from accredited agents and attorneys.
-Currently, however, we do not maintain a list of CLE providers.
+Response: We do not maintain a list of CLE providers.
 Contact your State bar association to obtain information regarding local CLE providers or search the internet for relevant courses.

 Question: I live in a state that does not require CLE.
 Can otherwise qualifying veterans law training accredited for CLE in a State other than mine satisfy VA’s CLE requirement?

 Response: Pursuant to 38 C.F.R. § 14.629(b)(1)(iii) and (iv), a qualifying CLE course must be approved for a minimum of 3 hours of CLE credit by any State bar association; therefore, CLE approved by a State other than the one in which you are licensed or admitted is acceptable for purposes of VA accreditation.

 Question: Can otherwise qualifying CLE attended prior to my VA accreditation be used to satisfy VA’s CLE requirement?